Tyrel (film)

-Tyrel is an American comedy drama film written and directed by Sebastián Silva and starring Jason Mitchell, Christopher Abbott, Michael Cera, Caleb Landry Jones, and Reg E. Cathey in his final film role.
+Tyrel is a 2018 American comedy drama film written and directed by Sebastián Silva and starring Jason Mitchell, Christopher Abbott, Michael Cera, Caleb Landry Jones, and Reg E. Cathey in his final film role.
 The story follows a raucous guys' weekend where Tyler, a Black man, attempts to fit in with the mostly white guests.

 Tyrel had its world premiere at the Sundance Film Festival on January 20, 2018.
 It was released on December 5, 2018 by Magnolia Pictures.

 Plot

 When his girlfriend's family temporarily takes over his Manhattan apartment, Tyler, a young Black man, agrees to join his friend Johnny for a guys' weekend of debauchery in the Catskill Mountains.
 On the way to the secluded cabin of Nico, the weekend's host, Johnny and Tyler are forced to push their car down a road while waiting for Johnny's friends to come get them.
 A group of friends arrives in a truck, with birthday celebrant Pete among them.
 Things get off to an awkward start when one of the guys greets Tyler as "Tyrel", with the true intention behind the mispronounced name not being made clear.
 Tyler later discovers that he is the only Black person at the gathering.
 On the first night, Tyler gets out of the rowdy festivities by claiming fatigue and heading to bed early, for which he is called a "wet blanket" by Johnny.
 As the guys engage in competitive trash-talking with one another, Tyler mostly bonds with Cosmo, a pit bull.
 The following night, Tyler decides to drink alongside everyone else, but once again finds himself out of sync with the other guests.
 Things shift with the arrival of latecomer Alan, a spoiled rich kid.